FranciscoPinho/android-trainCompany-onTime/README.md

 # android-trainCompany-onTime
-A collection of android applications to mimick ticket purchase/validation.
+A collection of android applications to mimic ticket purchase/validation.
 This project was developed completely on my own as a university assignment-

 ![download](https://cloud.githubusercontent.com/assets/9083330/25300786/8c6b1754-270f-11e7-96cf-94e44fa2f4d7.png)